kirdoklab/aMeta-workshop/krakenuniq.md

 ```

-### Filtering the krakenuniq output
+### Filtering the KrakenUniq output

 After running KrakenUniq, the next step is to filter the output.
 The input is the `krakenuniq.output` generated in the previous step.
-The outputs will be a filtered kraken uniq abundance file `krakenuniq.output.filtered`, pathogens file `krakenuniq.output.pathogens`, and taxids of these pathogens `taxID.pathogens`.
+The outputs will be a filtered KrakenUniq abundance file called `krakenuniq.output.filtered`, a pathogens file `krakenuniq.output.pathogens`, and taxids of these pathogens `taxID.pathogens`.

-To filter the krakenuniq output, we will be using the breadth and depth of coverage filters.
-These filters are defined in the `config.yaml` file.
-Breadth and depth of coverage filters  default thresholds are very conservative, can be tuned by users.

-The rule is this:

 ```
 rule Filter_KrakenUniq_Output: